MicrosoftDocs/fabric-docs/docs/real-time-intelligence/query-acceleration.md

 ---
-title: Accelerate queries over OneLake shortcuts (preview)
+title: Query acceleration over OneLake shortcuts (preview)
 description: Learn how to use the query acceleration policy over OneLake shortcuts to improve query performance and reduce latency for external delta tables. ms.reviewer: sharmaanshul ms.author: yaschust
 author: YaelSchuster
 ms.topic: how-to
-ms.date: 10/15/2024
+ms.date: 11/03/2024
 # Customer intent: Learn how to use the query acceleration policy to accelerate queries over shortcuts and external delta tables.
 ---
-# Accelerate queries over OneLake shortcuts (preview)
+# Query acceleration over OneLake shortcuts (preview)

 OneLake shortcuts are references from an Eventhouse that point to internal Fabric or external sources.
 This kind of shortcut is later accessed for query in [KQL querysets](create-query-set.md) by using the [`external_table()` function](/kusto/query/external-table-function).
 Queries run over OneLake shortcuts can be less performant than on data that is ingested directly to Eventhouses due to various factors such as network calls to fetch data from storage, the absence of indexes, and more.
 Query acceleration allows specifying a policy on top of external delta tables that defines the number of days to cache data for high-performance queries.

-Query acceleration is supported in Eventhouse over delta tables from [OneLake shortcuts](onelake-shortcuts.md), Azure Data Lake Store Gen1, or Azure blob storage external tables.

 [!INCLUDE [feature-preview-note](../includes/feature-preview-note.md)]

+Query acceleration is supported in Eventhouse over delta tables from [OneLake shortcuts](onelake-shortcuts.md), Azure Data Lake Store Gen1, Amazon S3, Google Cloud Services, Azure blob storage external tables, and all destinations supported by OneLake shortcuts.

 This article explains how to use the query acceleration policy to accelerate queries over OneLake shortcuts in the Microsoft Fabric UI.
 To set this policy using commands, see [query acceleration policy](https://aka.ms/query-acceleration).